centuri-engineering/M2_CIML_Automated-image-capture/README.md

 ## How it works
 This program aims to track worms (*C.Elegans*) in wells plates, placed inside a CNC router frame.
 The plates are fixed, and the camera move above/below (depending on the preferences) each well to take a picture.
 This is repeated n times.

+## Install
+1. Compile Grbl source code and upload it to an Arduino board.
+More details here : https://github.com/gnea/grbl/wiki
+2. Change the *config.h* file as described in *Arduino->config_modif.md*.
+3. To maximize stepper performance, make sure to set the correct current limit.
+Read *current limiting* : https://www.pololu.com/product/1182
+4. Add the jumpers to the CNC shield for the desired microstepping : here 3 jumpers, on selector input MS1, MS2 and MS3 (for each driver).
+5. Make sure the stepper motors are correctly plugged to the CNC shield.
+Help here : https://www.youtube.com/watch?v=bR3853iNaW8. *Use a LED plugged into the stepper motor wires, and check when it lights up.
+Connect the 2 pins that were used to light the LED beside each other on the CNC shield A4988 driver.
+For example on 1B and 1A.
+Then check that the 2 other pins make the LED to light up, and connect them to the other A4988 pin 2A and 2B.
+Considering A4988 pins to be 1B-1A-2B-2A.*

 ## Command Line Interface (CLI), and how to use it
 The file is refered as cli.py in the RaspberryPi folder.